dankamongmen/libnetstack/README.md

   // refrain from launching a thread to handle netlink events in the
   // background. caller will need to handle nonblocking I/O. bool no_thread;
-  // if a given callback is NULL, the default will be used (print to stdout).
   // a given curry may be non-NULL only if the corresponding cb is also NULL. netstack_iface_cb iface_cb;
   void* iface_curry;